Acute Mountain Sickness (AMS)

 Prevention of altitude sickness

-There are a number of steps you can take to prevent altitude sickness.
+There are several steps you can take to prevent altitude sickness.
 Wherever possible:

 - Acclimatise yourself to high altitudes by slowly ascending over several days – if possible, don’t sleep at an altitude more than 300m higher than the previous night